Mustafadagkiranlar/resmigazete-voice-reader/README.md

 python -m pip install -r requirements.txt
 ```

+- You need to create `pdfid.txt` in src folder with the content of `0.pdf`.

 Install Tesseract on your linux machine.
 I found this [installation answer](https://openprompt.co/conversations/4164) after searching solution to my problem. __This bash example belove works only on linux, to find compatible solution for your system check installation answer link above__